vippsas/vipps-developers/vipps-test-environment.md

 ## Test amounts

-Vipps supports using special amounts that are always rejected when approving the payment in the Vipps test app.
+Vipps supports using special amounts in the Vipps test app.
+Use these amounts to always get the same result.

 | Amount | Error                     |
 |--------|---------------------------|